project-march/ProjectMarch/docs/doc/development/style_guide.rst

 .. code-block:: bash

+    # To check if you have docker installed run:
+    docker --version
+    # If it outputs something like "Docker version 20.10.7, build 20.10.7-0ubuntu5~20.04.2", then you have docker installed.

+    # To install docker.
     curl -fsSL https://get.docker.com -o get-docker.sh  # Download docker installer script. sudo sh get-docker.sh  # Install docker by running installer script.